-You now have what remains the most honorable title which may exist between a man and a woman – the title of “husband and wife.”
-For your first gift as husband and wife that gift will be a single rose.
+You now have what remains the most honourable title which may exist between a man and a woman – the title of “husband and wife.”
+For your first gift as husband and wife, that gift will be a single rose.

 In the past, the rose was considered a symbol of love and a single rose always meant only one thing – it meant the words “I love you.”
 So it is appropriate that for your first gift – as husband and wife – that gift would be a single rose.